Yusluv2549583/alx-system_engineering-devops/0x02-shell_redirections/README.md

-exercise 2: script to display the content of the file in a directory
+exercise 3: script to display the contents of two files in a directory exercise